ABOUT MYSELF AND MY WORK

 At the beginning of using tracing paper, I hoped my works would remind the viewer of something pure and natural in this world.
 But I gradually began to be conscious of a skin membrane in between transparency and untransparency that tracing paper has.
 So I wanted to represent something more, not only pure or natural, in this world.
 Sometimes we can’t see things visually, but they exist in our mind.

 From 1996, I have been using tiny small triangle pieces in my work.
 It symbolizes something like a molecule.
 A molecule of water or light or air.
-I would like to draw like a pointillism with this small piece as a molecule.
+I would like to create an aerial sculpture with these tiny molecules, just like pointillism.
 When I am conscious of a skin membrane in the air, I can feel invisible things.
 It's something we have already forgotten or we don't try to see.
 But we have to remember, and we have to try to see.
 There is a value in this invisible world.

 “Tracing paper has a transparency and an untransparency.